 Help Your Child Be Successful In Math

-At February’s First Thursday, PUSD Math Coach Ms. Noemi Montaño Orduña encouraged Blair parents how they can help their children be successful in math.
-Ms. Orduña emphasized she cannot rely on her background as a math teacher to stay on top of how her own two children at Blair are doing in math.
+A few years ago, then PUSD Math Coach Ms. Noemi Montaño Orduña gave a First Thursday presentation directed at parents.
+Her encouragement to Blair parents how they can help their children be successful in math is still helpful.
+Ms. Orduña is now a PUSD principal.
+She emphasized she cannot rely on her background as a math teacher to stay on top of how her own two children (Blair student and Blair grad) are doing in math.
 All parents can stay informed and engaged, and use questions to build their child’s problem solving skills.
 Here are suggestions from Ms. Orduña:

 Look to see if key fluencies were mastered in previous years K-8, and review past areas of weakness.
 Don’t make your student’s anxiety rise, but instead face difficulties head on and teach tools to address them.
 Some students cannot memorize a multiplication table but can still do math to get the needed multiplication answers.
 Some students have test anxiety.
 To discover clues, consider when a student’s math difficulties began.
 In elementary school?
 With algebra?
 With the current teacher?
 With Common Core?

 The switch to Common Core curriculum has been a big adjustment.
 Before, kids were celebrated for being calculators.
 With Common Core, students need to be able to explain what they are doing and why it works.
 They also have to read through lengthy math problems and on their own pull out the necessary numbers needed to solve for the answer, which is a hurdle for reluctant or poor readers.
 They have to use math in the real world, deciding which math to use for different problems.

 Ms. Orduña recommends a welcome email or call to let the teacher know you want to be a very involved parent.
 Ask when you can expect to see updates on the Parent Portal--weekly?